knative/docs/blog/docs/releases/announcing-knative-v1-0-release.md

 ##### 💫 New Features & Changes

-- ClusterRole knative-kafka-data-plane for KafkaBroker has been renamed to knative-kafka-broker-data-plane ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
+- ClusterRole `knative-kafka-data-plane` for KafkaBroker has been renamed to `knative-kafka-broker-data-plane` ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
-- ServiceAccount knative-kafka-data-plane for KafkaBroker has been renamed to knative-kafka-broker-data-plane ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
+- ServiceAccount `knative-kafka-data-plane` for KafkaBroker has been renamed to `knative-kafka-broker-data-plane` ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
-- ClusterRoleBinding knative-kafka-data-plane for KafkaBroker has been renamed to knative-kafka-broker-data-plane ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
+- ClusterRoleBinding `knative-kafka-data-plane` for KafkaBroker has been renamed to `knative-kafka-broker-data-plane` ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
-- ClusterRole knative-kafka-data-plane for KafkaSink has been renamed to knative-kafka-sink-data-plane ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
+- ClusterRole `knative-kafka-data-plane` for KafkaSink has been renamed to `knative-kafka-sink-data-plane` ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
-- ServiceAccount knative-kafka-data-plane for KafkaSink has been renamed to knative-kafka-sink-data-plane ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
+- ServiceAccount `knative-kafka-data-plane` for KafkaSink has been renamed to `knative-kafka-sink-data-plane` ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
-- ClusterRoleBinding knative-kafka-data-plane for KafkaSink has been renamed to knative-kafka-sink-data-plane ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
+- ClusterRoleBinding `knative-kafka-data-plane` for KafkaSink has been renamed to `knative-kafka-sink-data-plane` ([#1315](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1315))
-- Set status.deadLetterSinkUri of Broker and Trigger to the resolved URI of spec.delivery.deadLetterSink. ([#1349](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1349))
+- Set `status.deadLetterSinkUri` of Broker and Trigger to the resolved URI of `spec.delivery.deadLetterSink` ([#1349](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1349))

 #### RabbitMQ Broker and Source v1.0